VBukowsky81/AzureFunctions-WeatherApp/README.md

 PS.
 Once I publish it - use Postman, or APITest, or whatever else you use.

+PSS.
+Plug in your own API key from OpenWeatherMap, under apiKey, in the main class, if you want to use it locally.

 Some query results:

 ![alt text](https://github.com/VBukowsky81/AzureFunctions-WeatherApp/blob/master/Other/London.jpg)